 For over fifty years the Marist World Film Program has served the Marist community by supporting courses and sponsoring cultural diversity through the experience of film, thus contributing to the Marist professional learning community and mission.
 The program is a curricular initiative that is meant to complement in-course learning.

 Requesting a Film

 Professors are encouraged to request screenings for related course activities.
 Students will be asked to sign in and specify the course in which they are registered.
 Screenings are not intended for public use or entertainment purposes.
 Please address suggestions to Dr. Ivette Romero, Director of the World Film Program.

-The Marist College World Film Program is made possible thanks to the generous support of the Office of College Activities and the Office of the Academic Vice President.
+The Marist College World Film Program is made possible thanks to the generous support of the Office of the Academic Vice President.

 History of the Program